wavefrontHQ/docs/pages/doc/logging_log_alerts.md

 ---
-title: Manage Alerts for Logs (Beta)
+title: Manage Alerts for Logs
 tags: [logs]
 sidebar: doc_sidebar
 permalink: logging_alerts.html
 summary: Learn how you can create, snooze and delete a log alert.
 ---

-{% include important.html content="Logs (Beta) is enabled only for selected customers.
-To participate, contact your account representative or [technical support](wavefront_support_feedback.html#support)."%}
+{% include important.html content="Our service retains logs for 30 days during the Logs free trial or retains logs for 7 days when on the freemium subscription!
+To retain logs for a longer period, contact your account representative or [technical support](wavefront_support_feedback.html#support)."%}

 You can create alerts for your logs data and see when the alert fired.